No products in the cart.

 4. Mental Practice to Improve Paralysis

-Try mentally practicing your rehab exercises for 5 minutes before you actually practice them in real life.
+Try mentally practicing your rehab exercises for 5 minutes before you practice them in real life.
 Studies have shown that visualizing yourself moving helps activate neuroplasticity the same way that physically moving does.

 5. Home Rehabilitation Tools

-Many physical and occupational therapists highly recommend Flint Rehab’s FitMi home therapy for stroke survivors as a home exercise program.
+For example, many physical and occupational therapists highly recommend Flint Rehab’s FitMi home therapy for stroke survivors as a home exercise program.
 It motivates users to accomplish high repetition of standard rehab exercises, which helps promote recovery.

 FitMi won awards from the American Occupational Therapy Association for “Best in Show.”
-Also, Bob & Brad (two physical therapists on YouTube with over 2 million subscribers) gave FitMi their stamp of approval.
+Also, Bob & Brad (two physical therapists on YouTube with over 4 million subscribers) gave FitMi their stamp of approval.

 See what these popular physical therapists said about FitMi in this video: